jeswin/retransmit-documentation/docs/request-transform.md

 Retransmit gives you a simple way to transform requests sent to various services.

 The simplest approach tool to use here is the 'mapping' property in configuration.
-In the following example the header field "x-app-instance" is mapped to the field "x-app-id".
-So userservice will see "x-app-id" instead.
+In the following example the header field "x-app-token" is mapped to the field "x-auth-token".
+So userservice will see "x-auth-token" instead.

 ```ts
 module.exports = {